frindaddy/mixd/README.md

 ## 🍸 Overview

-**mixd.** allows you to manage your personal cocktail library with ease.
-Beyond just recipes, it tracks ingredients, calculates drink statistics (like ABV and standard units), and helps you find drinks you can make with what's currently in your bar.
+**mixd.** allows you to manage your personal cocktail library with ease. **mixd.** tracks recipes, ingredients, calculates drink statistics (like ABV and standard units), and helps you find drinks you can make with what's currently in your bar.

 ## ✨ Key Features